TylerNodell/DeepDiscord/README.md

 ## 🆘 Support

 For issues and questions:
-1. Check the relevant module documentation
-2. Review logs in `discord_bot/discord_bot.log`
+1Check the [Discord Bot Documentation](README_DISCORD.md)2.
+Review logs in `discord_bot.log`
-3. Create an issue in the project repository
+3Create an issue in the project repository